So it’s been a while since I have written a general update about the goings on in our household and so I felt it was time to give you a little update.

 In my last update I told you we had started trying for another baby, after our heart-breaking miscarriage last year.
 Well as it turns out, we fell pregnant within nine days of trying and we are pleased to officially announce that we are expecting baby number two in October 2015.

 We feel a lot more prepared this time and have already picked out names.
 Both are slightly quirky (much to the dismay of my Grandmother and Mr. C’s mother).
 I’ve already gone into overdrive trying to work out how I’m going to cope with two children under two and have started preparing already.
 So watch this space for all of the updates on the pregnancy and our preparations for going from a family of four (including puppy dog) to a family of five (including puppy dog).

-For Oliver’s birthday we decided to have two parties.
-One for Oliver’s baby friends and one for family.
+For Bear’s birthday we decided to have two parties.
+One for Bear’s baby friends and one for family.
 We opted for a babies teddy bear’s picnic on the Friday afternoon and a family Mad Hatter’s Tea Party on the Saturday afternoon.
-Our logic was that if we mixed the two together, the family would be cuddling Oliver and playing with him all the time and he wouldn’t get to see his little friends.
-With my family living so far away, it also meant that they got to spend quality time with Oliver and I got to catch up with them properly.
+Our logic was that if we mixed the two together, the family would be cuddling Bear and playing with him all the time and he wouldn’t get to see his little friends.
+With my family living so far away, it also meant that they got to spend quality time with Bear and I got to catch up with them properly.

 The Teddy bear’s picnic was relatively low key and it meant that us Mums could all have a catch up.
 Now people are back at work, it can be rather difficult to see each other as often as we would like.

 For the Mad Hatter’s Tea party, we put in loads of effort and Mr. C and I baked a Queen of Hearts cake from scratch.
 I also made my famous cookies and put a Queen of Hearts spin on them.
 We were also sent a letterbox cake from Baker Days to help us celebrate the occasion.
 With so many goodies laid out, it is safe to say that nobody went hungry.